libreswitch/ops/docs/lacp_cli.md

 ```

 ##### Description
-This command creates a LAG interface represented by an ID.
+This command creates a Link Aggregation Group (LAG) interface represented by an ID.

 ##### Authority
 all users